finos/common-cloud-controls/docs/governance/community-groups.md

 * Membership and Roles: A list of all working group members, along with their specific roles and responsibilities.
 * Meeting Schedule and Records: Information on the regular meeting schedule, accompanied by a link to access the minutes of these meetings for transparency and reference.
 * Group Dependencies: The charter must also map out the interdependencies between different working groups, both upstream and downstream.
 It should provide links to the respective charters of these groups to streamline communication and collaboration.
+* PR Approval Count: The charter must specify the number of approvals required by a PR before it can be merged.

 ## Changes to the Community Structure